 What Is an AC Tune-Up and Why Do I Need One?

-In addition, regular maintenance helps ensure your unit runs efficiently throughout its entire lifespan, which will save you both time and money in the long run.
+This regular maintenance helps ensure your unit runs efficiently throughout its entire lifespan, which will save you both time and money in the long run.

 To achieve the best performance from your AC system, it is recommended that you schedule annual maintenance calls, at the minimum.
 When one of our HVAC Comfort Specialists visits your home to perform an AC tune-up, they will perform the following maintenance tasks: